Jump to:

 Etiology

-In sports activities, acute hand and wrist injuries are often the result of falls, blunt force (i.e., helmet, ball, stick, or other player), rotational forces, and flexion/extension forces (i.e., grasping another player).4
+In sports activities, acute hand and wrist injuries are often the result of falls, blunt force (e.g., helmet, ball, stick, or other player), rotational forces, and flexion/extension forces (e.g., grasping another player).3

 Epidemiology including risk factors and primary prevention

-Hand and wrist injuries are common among athletes with a rate of 25% among all sports.8 Many injuries remain unrecognized and/or under-reported by athletes, making it difficult to ascertain the true incidence.
-Overuse injuries constitute between 25-50% of hand and wrist injuries.
-Traumatic injuries vary by sport and position and are more prevalent in full contact and stick and ball/puck sports.9,10
+Hand and wrist injuries are common among athletes and many of these injuries remain unrecognized and/or under-reported by athletes.
+Overuse injuries constitute between 25-50% of these hand and wrist injuries; the remaining are traumatic injuries which are mostly sustained in full contact sports.6

-Athletes under age 16 show injury rates of 14.8% for upper extremity; 16% involving the hand and 9% the wrist.4 Eighty-five percent of sport hand fractures occur from football, basketball, and lacrosse, with football accounting for 40% of these.11
+Athletes younger than 16 have rates of 14.8% for upper extremity injuries; 16% involving the hand and 9% the wrist.
+Eighty-five percent of sport-related hand fractures occur from football, basketball, and lacrosse, with football accounting for 40% of these.3

-Risk factors for sports injury include extrinsic factors such as playing surface, weather, equipment and protective gear and other players, as well as intrinsic factors such as training load, prior injury, individual anatomy, biomechanics, and neuromuscular coordination.
-Primary prevention of hand and wrist injury in sport may be accomplished by modification of these risk factors.
+Primary prevention of hand and wrist injury in sport may be accomplished by modification of risk factors.
 For example, there is potential for reduction in injury incidence through advances in equipment technology, rule changes, and improved technique and training protocols.

 Patho-anatomy/physiology

-Triangular Fibrocartilage Complex (TFCC) injury involves tears of the fibrocartilage articular disc and tissue that connects the disc to the triquetrum and other carpals.
+Triangular Fibrocartilage Complex (TFCC) injuries involve tears of the fibrocartilage articular disc and tissue that connects the disc to the triquetrum and other carpals.
 The TFCC acts as the primary stabilizer to the distal radioulnar joint and cushions articulations between the ulnar head and the lunate and triquetrum.

-The ulnar collateral ligament (UCL) of the thumb is an important stabilizer.
+The ulnar collateral ligament (UCL) of the thumb is an important stabilizer for the metacarpophalangeal (MCP) joint.
 The term “Gamekeeper’s Thumb” refers to a chronic injury of the UCL usually acquired through repeated low-grade hyperabduction.
-The term “Skier’s Thumb” refers to an acute tear or sprain of the UCL that often occurs with abrupt, forceful thumb stress in extension and/or abduction (i.e., skiing injuries, football, judo).12 A Stener lesion occurs when the UCL ruptures from the base of the proximal phalanx and retracts proximally.
-The proximal end of the UCL becomes lodged between the adductor pollicis aponeurosis, preventing healing.
-Surgery is required to prevent permanent instability.13
+The term “Skier’s Thumb” refers to an acute tear or sprain of the UCL that often occurs with abrupt, forceful thumb stress in extension and/or abduction (i.e., skiing injuries, football, judo).
+A Stener lesion occurs when the UCL ruptures from the base of the proximal phalanx and retracts proximally.
+The proximal end of the UCL becomes entrapped by the adductor pollicis aponeurosis, preventing healing.
+Stener lesions are treated surgically to prevent permanent instability and associated sequelae.6

 Distal radius fractures are typically caused by a fall on outstretched hand.
-There are several subtypes of distal radius fracture that can be broadly classified as intra-articular, partially articular, or completely articular.
-The Colles fracture is one of the most common subtypes and describes a dorsally angulated and displaced extra-articular distal radius fracture.17
+The Colles fracture is one of the most common subtypes and describes a dorsally angulated and displaced extra-articular distal radius fracture.
+Metacarpal fractures also occur frequently from a fall on outstretched hand or direct blow from contact.6

 InjuryCauseSymptomsTreatmentReturn to Play